 New report reveals more than half of attack traffic aimed at media and entertainment industry

-VALE: DOUG TUTUS – In Loving Memory of Doug Tutus, a tribute website to the late co-founder of NewLease, is now live.
+VALE: DOUG TUTUS – In Loving Memory of Doug Tutus is a tribute website to the late co-founder of NewLease.
 At this site you may leave your memories of Doug and messages to his family, friends and colleagues.

 SIX GREAT VIDEOS: Our 2013 WIICTA Winners have their say about a variety of issues.
 Click on the links: Sara Watts, IBM; Sharon Whitehand, WhiteGold Distribution; Angela Coronica, Cisco; Lisa Youlden, Nextgen Distribution; Linette Voller, Symantec; Gabrielle Dracopoulos, VMware.

 - Hitachi launches Continuous Cloud Infrastructure

 - Mnemon continues aggressive acquisition strategy with TopBuy purchase

 - Cyberthreats traced to nine attack patterns: Verizon

 - Cisco predicts major global shortage of security professionals

 - What kind of tablet does $5000 get you?

 - Optus secures $1.2 billion credit facility with international banks